dogger/dogger.io/static/blog/getting-most-out-of-pull-requests.md

 ##### The good
 - Alive and updated regularly, as seen on its <a rel="nofollow" target="_blank" href="https://github.com/dogger/app.dogger.io/pulse/monthly">GitHub Insights</a> page.
 - Fully managed.
-No setup required except installing a GitHub app, which takes **37** seconds.
+No setup required except installing a GitHub app, which takes **37** seconds (we timed it!).
 - Docker-based.
 If your application runs in Docker, it runs with Pull Dog as well.
 You can point it to a custom `docker-compose.yml` file if you wish.
 - Integrates well with any build system (or no build system at all for that matter).
 Is your build server already building your Docker images?
 No problem.
 - Fully transparent.
 From a <a rel="nofollow" target="_blank" href="https://github.com/orgs/dogger/projects/1">public roadmap</a> to an <a rel="nofollow" target="_blank" href="https://github.com/dogger">open-source codebase</a>.